-Tesla Solar Roof Vs. Ordinary Solar Panels – Worth the Investment?
+Tesla Solar Roof VS Ordinary Solar Panels – A Worth the Investment?

 Tesla is best known for its electric cars.
 However, since the last couple of years, the company is pushing to be a world leader in solar roofs and battery storage technology.
 Recently, they rolled out the third generation of Tesla Solar Roof which is one of the options for people who want to opt for self-sustainable living without impacting the environment.

 The costs as compared to other solar panel options vary substantially, but one can use existing price options relative to other solar panel providers to determine which is better in some situations.

 Tesla quoted an American homeowner in the San Francisco bay area roughly $64,600 for a solar roof.
 This was a 9.45-kilowatt system on a 1,860 square foot roof.
 One of the problems with this revelation is that the cost for single solar roof tile was coming out to be $35 a square foot when Tesla is promising homeowners a price tag of around $22 per square foot.
 Yes, the real cost of just the solar roof tiles is nearly 50 percent higher than quoted by Tesla.

 This was only the price for the solar roof itself.
 The roof required an additional amount of roughly $10,000 to modify the roof to take the weight of the “solar” roof and another $10,000 for a Powerwall, Tesla’s energy storage system.
 This comes out to roughly $84,600 for installing a working Tesla solar roof.
 When equated it is nearly $9,000 per kilowatt.